Skip to content

 2023 – history in the making

 2023 saw the Management group fund raise for an anticipated £100k to replace our aging bus.
-By the Grace of our wonderful God this was reached in March 2023, only to find that quotes were coming in at £160k.
-Our funding gap was bridged at the end of April 2023!
+By the Grace of our wonderful God this was reached in March 2023, only to find that quotes were coming in around at £160k.
+Our funding gap was bridged at the end of April 2023 by the incredible offer of support from the Benefact Trust who gave just over £45,000!
 During this time the Management Group were taking ideas from data gathered from young people and bus volunteers as visits and quotes were gathered from around the country.
 With the funding gap closed, the Management Group awarded Blackpool Design Coachbuilders as their chosen coach builder to convert the bus.
 Also, in April 2023, an ex-London Wrightbus Gemini was purchased and shipped to Blackpool.
-The bus conversion started at the end of August and by October 2023, the bus had welcomed just over 44,000 young people which has included 3387 young people this year alone.
+The bus conversion started at the end of August and by October 2023, the bus had welcomed just over 44,000 young people which has included 3807 young people this year alone.
 Watch this space for how the launch of our new bus …..